European countries brace for new school year amid COVID-19 resurgence

-A mother takes a walk with her child at the Palais Royal in Paris, France, Aug.
-29, 2020.
-(Xinhua/Gao Jing)

-Ensuring the compulsory education while keeping kids safe has become a top priority for many European governments.

 LJUBLJANA/BRUSSELS, Aug.
-30 (Xinhua) -- The recent resurgence of COVID-19 in many parts of Europe is challenging the preparation work of most schools, as they are set to open their campuses to students for the new school year in the coming days.
+30 (Xinhua) -- The recent resurgence of COVID-19 in many parts of Europe is challenging the preparation work of most schools across Europe, as they are set to open their campuses to students for the new school year in the coming days.

-Ensuring the compulsory education while keeping kids safe has become a top priority for many European governments, which are rolling out various measures to hope to make it work.
+Ensuring the compulsory education while keeping kids safe has become a top priority for many European governments, who are rolling out various measures to hope to make it work.

 MULTIPLE MEASURES, ONE GOAL